snoidetx/Snoidepaedia/docs/resource/index.md

 nav_order: 6
 ---

-{% capture intro %}
+# Resource
+{: .fs-9 }

+Produced by *@snoidetx*.
+{: .fs-6 .fw-300 }

+---

 Over the years, I have been making learning materials for the courses I took and taught, including helpsheets, notes, mindmaps, etc., to help both others and myself.
 I have collated all the resource and put them here.
 Enjoy!
-{% endcapture %}

-{% include html/page_overview.html
-  title="Resource"
-  subtitle="Produced by *@snoidetx*."
-  intro=intro
-%}

 ## Course Forecast
 ```